Heavy Metal Thunder (video game): Music

 The music of Heavy Metal Thunder was composed by various heavy metal bands and musicians, including Michael Schenker and ex-Megadeth guitarist Marty Friedman.
 The eponymous song "Heavy Metal Thunder" written by Sex Machineguns serves as the theme song of both the game and the Heavy Meta-san TV show.
 The soundtrack of the game was published in Japan by Toshiba EMI on September 7, 2005.

 Reception

+Heavy Metal Thunder sold 3,367 copies in Japan the week of its release.
+Regional sales topped out at just 18,443 units by the end of 2005, according to Media Create.
+The game's producer, Takehiro Ando, stated that although he was proud of the work that was done on the project, he would accept the blame for its commercial failure due to his own inexperience in the field at the time.

-The game sold 3,367 copies the week of its release.
-It received a score of 30 out of 40 by the Japanese gaming magazine Famitsu.
+Critically, it received a score of 30 out of 40 by the Japanese gaming magazine Famitsu.
 American multimedia website IGN considered the gameplay simple, but praised the amount of animation used and called the theme song "catchy".
 American website GameSpot echoed the comments, stating that the game relies on its atmosphere and cut scenes more than gameplay.
 IGN noted that the game would appeal to fans of Heavy Meta-san and hard rock in general.